prashkrans/vitmatte_image_matting/README.md

 ```
 3. Install the requirements (Might take some time).
 ```
+sudo apt install python3-tk
 pip install -r requirements.txt
 ```

 ### Usage:
+1. Run `python3 main.py`.
-1. Put a single or multiple images in the resources/input_dir
+2. Upload single or multiple images.
-2. Run `python3 main.py`
-3. Input `y` if creating new trimap(s) or `n` if using already created trimap(s) by putting them in the `trimap_dir` but as `filename_trimap.png`
+3. Paint trimaps sequentially for all the uploaded images.
-4. Wait for the processing to complete after which two results would be obtained: a. image with background removed and b. the alpha matte (Black and White Contour).
-These would also be saved at `output_dir` and `alpha_matte_dir` respectively.
+4. Wait for the processing to complete after which two results would be obtained: a. an image with background removed and b. the alpha matte (Black and White Contour).
+These would also be saved at `output_dir` and `alpha_matte_dir` respectively, which could be downloaded at <date-time>_output_dir and <date_time>_alpha_matte_dir.

 ### Trimap Keybinds:
 1. Q or 1 => Grey Mask (Unknown Region)